ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/1_get_a_starter_website.md

 In the `src` folder create a `QueryType` subfolder and add [`QueryType/MenuQueryType.php`](https://github.com/ibexa/documentation-developer/blob/master/code_samples/tutorials/page_tutorial_starting_point/src/QueryType/MenuQueryType.php) to it.

-This file takes care of displaying the top menu (read up on it [in the documentation](content_queries.md#query-types)). it's not the scope of this tutorial and we won't go here into detail on how it works.
+This file takes care of displaying the top menu (for more information, see [the documentation](content_queries.md#query-types)).

-This is what the structure of the new and modified files should look like:
+The structure of the new and modified files should look like:

 ![File structure](enterprise_tut_file_structure.png)